 And finally, John Corigliano’s mind-melting music from "Altered States."
 The buzzing insect-like sounds in the middle of this piece make my skin crawl every time I listen.

 What's your favorite Halloween music?
 What other spooky favorites should have been included in our list?
-Tell us in the comments section below.
+Send an email to firstname.lastname@example.org.